michaelgrn/michaelgrn.github.io/_pubs/RecSys18-Social.md

 ---

 {: .citation}
 Yiu-Kai Ng and Maria Soledad Pera.
-2018.
-[Recommending Social-Interactive Games for Adults with Autism Spectrum Disorders (ASD)](#).
+2018. ["Recommending Social-Interactive Games for Adults with Autism Spectrum Disorders (ASD)"](#).
 In <cite>Proceedings of the 12th ACM Conference on Recommender Systems (RecSys 18)</cite>.

 ## Abstract